 The Company believes that its existing cash and cash equivalents, \$79.4 million as of March 31, 2002, accounts receivable financing, and internally generated funds will be sufficient to fund the Company's debt service requirements, capital expenditures, and other cash needs for its operations at least though March 2003.
-Nonetheless, the Company will continue to have significant debt and debt service obligations, given such obligations as of March 31, 2002.
+Nonetheless, the Company will continue to have significant debt and debt service obligations,.
 As of March 31, 2002, the Company has \$627.5 million of indebtedness with payments of principal and interest due as follows: